1. Setup Webchat Interface

 Passing Custom Data

-If you need to pass custom data from the Webchat to your stub, add the attribute pass_through_data to the stubber-webchat tag:
+To pass custom data from the Webchat to your stub, add the pass_through_data attribute to the stubber-webchat tag:

 html tag

-This data will be available in your stub at:
+This data is available in your stub at:

 pass through data on stub